GoogleChrome/web.dev/src/site/content/en/lighthouse-accessibility/aria-toggle-field-name/index.md

 {% include 'content/lighthouse-accessibility/scoring.njk' %}

-## How to add accessible names to your custom toggle fields
+## How to add accessible names to your custom ARIA toggle fields

 ### Option 1: Add inner text to the element